-I do take a food based vitamin about once a week.
+Occasionally I take whole food vitamins.
 Just in case anything is missing from my diet.

-On the day I take it I notice I feel calmer and more centered.
+On the day I take a vitamin I notice I feel calmer and more centered.

 So why not take this natural food based vitamin every day?